MA: Marketing Authorization

 - trials in human patients, on a small cohort of healthy volunteers.

-- these trials aim, in particular, to test the tolerance of the molecules in patients.
+- These trials aim, in particular, to test the tolerance of the molecules in patients.

 - Phase II: